shwina/still-magic/_en/verify.md

   <tr> <th>9</th> <td>0.999999999000000028282</td> <td>0.000000000000000000000</td> </tr>
 </table>

--   The very first value contributing to our sum is already slightly off
-    -   Even with 23 bits for a mantissa, we cannot exactly represent 0.9 in base 2, any more than we can exactly represent 1/3 in base 10
-    -   Doubling the size of the mantissa would reduce the error, but we can't ever eliminate it
--   The good news is, $$9 {\times} 10^{-1}$$ and $$1 - 0.1$$ are exactly the same
-    -   Might not be precisely right, but at least it's consistent
--   But some later values differ
-    -   And sometimes accumulated error makes the result *more* accurate
--   Very important to note that *this has nothing to do with randomness*
-    -   The same calculation will produce exactly the same results no matter how many times it is run
-    -   Process is completely deterministic, just hard to predict
-    -   If you see someone run the same code on the same data with the same parameters many times and average the results, you should ask if they know what they're doing
-    -   Thought it *can* be defensible if there is parallelism (which can change evaluation order) or if you're changing platform (e.g., moving computation to a GPU)
--   So what does this have to do with testing?
-    -   If the function you're testing uses floating point numbers, what do you compare its result to?
-    -   If we compared the sum of the first few numbers in `vals` to what it's supposed to be, the answer could be `False`
-    -   If we compare it to a previously calculated result, the match should be exact
--   No one has a good generic answer, because the root of our problem is that we're using approximations, and each approximation has to be judged on its own merits
--   So what can you do to test your programs?
--   If you are comparing to a saved result (and the result was saved at full precision), use equality
-    -   No reason for it not to be equal
--   Otherwise, use `pytest.approx` with a relative error rather than an absolute error
-    -   It works on lists, sets, arrays, and other collections
--   `approx` can be given either relative or absolute error bounds
-    -   To show how it works, set an unrealistically tight absolute bound
+As this table shows,
+the very first value contributing to our sum is already slightly off.
+Even with 23 bits for a mantissa, we cannot exactly represent 0.9 in base 2, any more than we can exactly represent 1/3 in base 10.
+Doubling the size of the mantissa would reduce the error, but we can't ever eliminate it.

+The good news is,
+$$9 {\times} 10^{-1}$$ and $$1 - 0.1$$ are exactly the same:
+the value might not be precisely right, but at least they are consistent.
+But some later values differ,
+and sometimes accumulated error makes the result *more* accurate.

+It's very important to note that *this has nothing to do with randomness*.
+The same calculation will produce exactly the same results no matter how many times it is run, because the process is completely deterministic, just hard to predict.
+If you see someone run the same code on the same data with the same parameters many times and average the results, you should ask if they know what they're doing.
+(That said,
+doing this *can* be defensible if there is parallelism, which can change evaluation order, or if you're changing platform, e.g., moving computation to a GPU.)

+## How can I express how close one number is to another? {#s:verify-error}

+The absolute spacing in the diagram above between the values we can represent is uneven.
+However,
+the relative spacing between each set of values stays the same: the first group is separated by 1, then the separation becomes 2, then 4, and then 8.
+This happens because we're multiplying the same fixed set of mantissas by ever-larger exponents, and it leads to some useful definitions.
+The [absolute error](#g:absolute-error) in an approximation is the absolute value of the difference between the approximation and the actual value.
+The [relative error](#g:relative-error) is the ratio of the absolute error to the value we're approximating.
+For example,
+it we are off by 1 in approximating 8+1 and 56+1, we have the same absolute error, but the relative error is larger in the first case than in the second.
+Relative error is almost always more important than absolute error when we are testing software because it makes little sense to say that we're off by a hundredth when the value in question is a billionth.

+## How should I write tests that involved floating-point values? {#s:verify-numeric}

+[Accuracy](#g:accuracy) is how close your answer is to right, and [precision](#g:precision) is how close repeated measurements are to each other.
+You can be precise without being accurate (systematic bias), or accurate without being precise (near the right answer, but without many significant digits).
+Accuracy is usually more important than precision for human decision making, and a relative error of $$10^{-3}$$ (three decimal places) is more than good enough for most data science because the decision a human being would make won't change if the number changes by 0.1%.

+We now come to the crux of this lesson: if the function you're testing uses floating point numbers, what do you compare its result to?
+If we compared the sum of the first few numbers in `vals` to what it's supposed to be, the answer could be `False` even though we're doing nothing wrong.
+If we compared it to a previously calculated result that we had stored somehow, the match would be exact.

+No one has a good generic answer to this problem because its root cause is that we're using approximations, and each approximation has to be judged in context.
+So what can you do to test your programs?
+If you are comparing to a saved result, and the result was saved at full precision, you could use exact equality, because there is no reason for the new number to differ.
+However,
+any change to your code,
+however small,
+could trigger a report of a difference.
+Experience shows that these spurious warnings quickly lead developers to stop paying attention to their tests.

+A much better approach is to write a test that checks whether numbers are the same within some [tolerance](#g:tolerance), which is best expressed as a relative error.
+In Python,
+you can do this with `pytest.approx`, which works on lists, sets, arrays, and other collections, and can be given either relative or absolute error bounds.
+To show how it works,
+here's an example with an unrealistically tight absolute bound:

 ```python
 from pytest import approx